spacecloud-io/space-docs/content/security/security-rules/custom-authorization-logic.md

 weight: 6
 ---

 The `match` and `query` rules combined with `and/or` are flexible enough to enforce almost any validations or access control logic.
-However there might be edge cases wherein you would want to write some code for performing custom validations.
+However, there might be edge cases wherein you would want to write some code for performing custom validations.
 Space Cloud allows you to do that in an easy manner.

-## How does it works
+## How does it work

 - You write a service for performing custom validations.
-- Use the [webhook] rule to secure the access of the desired resource.
+- Use the [webhook] rule to secure access to the desired resource.
 - Space Cloud makes an HTTP post request to the `url` specified in the webhook rule.
 This POST request encapsulates the request context nicely by including all the request variables.
-Checkout the list of [available variables](/security/security-rules/available-variables) to learn which request variables are available while securing different resources.
+Check out the list of [available variables](/security/security-rules/available-variables) to learn which request variables are available while securing different resources.
-- Your service uses the request context provided in the request body to peform custom validations and respond with either a `2xx` status code or non `2xx` status code.
-The webhook rule is resolved only if your service responds with a `2xx` status code.
+- Your service uses the request context provided in the request body to perform custom validations and respond with either a `2xx` status code or non `2xx` status code.
+The webhook rule is resolved, only if your service responds with a `2xx` status code.

 Checkout the [webhook security rule](/security/security-rules/conditional-access/triggering-webhooks) in more details to find out all the possibilities with it.

 ## Example

 Let's say we want to allow access to a `orders` table only when the user's role is `admin`.
-Now this can easily be enforced by just using the `match` rule in Space Cloud.
+Now, this can easily be enforced by just using the `match` rule in Space Cloud.
 However, we will use the `webhook` here to illustrate how it works.

 First, we will have to write a service that contains our custom validation logic (in this case just checking the role of the user).